Introduction

 Everything seemed to be on track for the production.
 Then, a mere two weeks before the start of principal photography, Allen got a call to report to the Twentieth Century Fox front office.
 He later described how “before his fanny hit the chair” the executives informed him they were pulling the plug on his movie.

 Irwin Allen simply couldn’t believe it.
 They had already invested millions in the sets as well as given advances to the actors.
 Why would they suddenly cancel the film’s production just two weeks before principal photography?
-The suits at Fox explained they weren’t interested in big-budget films anymore.
+Subsequently, the suits at Fox explained they weren’t interested in big-budget films anymore.

 After losing millions in several ill-conceived family musicals during the late 1960s, the studio executives felt that the future of Hollywood lay in cheaper, character-driven offerings such as The Graduate (1967) and Easy Rider (1969).
 Simply put, Allen’s film had been targeted as part of a massive cost-cutting initiative.